DolicaAkelloEgwel/github-workshop/slides.md

 ---
 # Commiting Files

+Once we've made some changes that we want to record, we can make a _commit_.

 1. Tick the checkbox next to the file you want to include in the next commit.
 This _stages_ the file.
-2. Give a commit message.
+2. Give the commit a message.
 This should describe the changes that you have made to the file(s).
 You can also provide an optional description.
 3. Click the blue Commit button.
 This will now create a new "snapshot" of our repository.

 ---